 Nest's newest security camera – the Nest Cam IQ – looks a lot like the Nest Cam Outdoor.
 However inside, Nest has made a number of changes, including higher image resolution, better dynamic range and significantly improved audio compared with the previous model.
-In addition, Nest's app has some cool new tools, such as facial recognition.
+Nest's app has some cool new tools, such as facial recognition, making it one of the best Google Home compatible devices around.
 What hasn't changed is its ease of use and comprehensive features – and the lack of important services, including video history and Activity Zones, unless you subscribe to the company's cloud service.

 The sleek Nest Cam IQ is a solid, well-constructed white polycarbonate device about 5 inches tall.
 Its conical camera head, 3 inches in diameter, rotates 180 degrees horizontally and 160 degrees vertically on a thin 1.5-inch leg, but stays firmly in whatever position you place the head.
 The 3-inch disk base is nicely weighted, helping to keep the camera in place on horizontal surfaces.

 Alerts are signaled by an eye-catching electric-blue ring light that encircles the black camera bevel, plus a small status light under the camera.
 Two-way audio is provided via a three-microphone array to the left of the lens and a speaker that's on the back.
 Two 940nm infrared LEDs on either side of the lens provide good illumination for nighttime capture.

 The IQ has no local storage and no batteries.
 Its 10-foot power cable plugs into a large round block that spreads out to obscure an adjacent electric outlet.